j-s-correa/RDAMP---Sales-Analysis/README.md

 ## Final Presentation

-Finally, I created a story using two dashboards, each presenting key insights, and combined them into a single, unified Tableau Story.
+Finally, I created a story using three dashboards, each presenting key insights, and combined them into a single, unified Tableau Story.

 You can view the full interactive Tableau Public story here:
 [View Tableau Story on Tableau Public](https://public.tableau.com/app/profile/juan.correa./viz/RDAMP-AceSuperstore/AceSuperstoreInsights#1)